jflorian/doubledog-mirrmaid/README.md

 #### Mirrmaid::Defaults data type

 This data type represents a hash whose keys are default names and whose values are hashes comprising the same parameters you would otherwise pass to [mirrmaid::mirror::default](#mirrmaidmirrordefault-defined-type).

+#### Mirrmaid::Key data type

+In the most basic sense, a mirrmaid configuration file is composed of key/value pairs.
+This data type represents the key half of any such pair.
+Acceptable values are strings consisting of one or more characters and may consist of: alpha characters, numeric digits, underscores and spaces.

 #### Mirrmaid::Value data type